mapariel/tarot_confine/README.md

 # :warning: important :warning:

 This version is not the most recent one.
-Please visit https://github.com/mapariel/tarot_confine/tree/wsversion The newer version uses python's websockets library, with the big advantage that the client is an HTML client.
+Please visit https://github.com/mapariel/tarot_confine/tree/wsversion .The newer version uses python's websockets library, with the big advantage that the client is an HTML client.
 Hence it can be played on any device (computer, tablet or phone).

 # Tarot confiné